python/steering-council/updates/2023-07-steering-council-update.md

 ## 2023-07-24

 - The Steering Council met with Łukasz, the Developer-in-Residence, and discussed:
-  - How Europython went (both the conference and the sprints).
+  - How EuroPython went (both the conference and the sprints).
   - dtrace and how to test the probes so they keep functioning.
   - Miss Islington needs porting to GitHub Actions before we can switch over to requiring 2FA.
   - The SC asked the DiR to evaluate how we could require code reviews for feature PRs.